konsumer/dkart/README.md

 ![logo](./logo.png)

+## quickstart

+If you just want to get started, go to [releases](https://github.com/konsumer/dkart/releases) and grab `dkart.gbc`, and put it on a FAT32-formatted SDCard.
+Solder together the hardware, plug it in, and startup your gameboy.

 ## Hardware

 It's meant to be very cheap & easy to put together.
 I made a PCB, and you can just solder in a [STM32F401](https://www.banggood.com/STM32F401-Development-Board-STM32F401CCU6-STM32F4-Learning-Board-p-1568897.html) and the SDCard shield, and it should work.

 Originally, I designed this as a custom circuit with really low-resource chips, but realized it was much easier and cheaper to just use more modern ready-made stuff.

+Eventually I'd like to add an i2c bus that can be triggered/read from gameboy, so users can easily mess with hardware peripherals.

 ### Parts list